-This guide provides information on SPFs and UV protection.
+This guide from Green People UK provides information on SPFs and UV protection.
 We dispel the most commonly held misconceptions regarding the differences and effectiveness of Sun Protection Factors (SPF) and explain why organic sunscreens are so much gentler on your skin than many traditional high street sun lotions.

 Organic vs high street sun creams